Burnsedia/100-days-of-code/log.md

 **Today's Progress**: Working on Styling the home page with CSS3.
 Will Style as I go.

 **Thoughts**: I love working on Back-end But Front-end is not that bad.

+### Day 4: March 28, Thursday

+**Today's Progress**: I started working on a game in Godot 3.1 with static typed gdscript. not much progress today only 5 lines of production code, mostly comets and pass statements

+**Thoughts**: I love working on Back-end But Front-end is not that bad.

+### Day 5: March 29, Frieday

+**Today's Progress**: I started working on styling the home page in CSS3. set the background color.

+**Thoughts**: I love working on Back-end But Front-end is not that bad.
+I really like using CSS3. not that inthous about the BuldPost App.
+I want to make a
+P2P matching service for a godot muildiplayer game.
+I really love game development with godot 3.1 using GDscript with static typing.
+I wish python had static typing. well Cython super-set of python does but It only works well on Linux.I have to use Windows for school and testing games.